mdeng/tick/README.md

 # Files

-* message.c/h: Defines `struct message`, which represents messages passed from one VM to another, containing information about the sender's identity and logical clock value at time of sending.
+* `message.c/h`: Defines `struct message`, which represents messages passed from one VM to another, containing information about the sender's identity and logical clock value at time of sending.
+Also contains utilities for sending and receiving messages from a socket.

-* vm.c/h: Defines `struct vm`, which represents a simulated VM.
-Each VM should run in its own process in the same working directory, and each needs to have unique IDs. vm.h merely exposes the main run loop for a single VM; vm.c contains all the helpers that the VM needs to function (e.g. initialization helpers, pulling and pushing from message list, etc.).
+* `vm.c/h`: Defines `struct vm`, which represents a simulated VM.
+Each VM should run in its own process in the same working directory, and each needs to have unique IDs. `vm.h` merely exposes the main run loop for a single VM; `vm.c` contains more helpers that the VM needs to function (e.g. initialization, pulling and pushing from message list, etc.).

-* main.c: Startup routine that forks 3 processes and launches a VM simulation in each, under the IDs 1, 2, and 3.
+* `main.c`: Startup routine that forks 3 processes and launches a VM simulation in each, under the IDs 1, 2, and 3.
 The start routine will wait for all the VMs to exit before itself exiting.

-* Makefile: Used to build and clean the package.
+* `Makefile`: Used to build and clean the package.

-* README.md: This file!
+* `README.md`: This file!